Healthy Homes Assessment Frasertown

 building insulation inspection

-A comfortable, dry home is an ideal house
+A dry and warm home is a healthy house

 Insulation Frasertown

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-Learn more about this Healthy Homes insulation quality.
+Learn more about the Healthy Homes insulation quality.

 Frasertown Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection